 Many items are available for loan from other libraries when sufficient verification of the bibliographic data (author, title, year of publication, etc.) is available and if the library is willing to loan the material.
-Due dates, fees, restrictions on use, and charges for loss or damage is determined by the library loaning the material.
+Due dates, fees, restrictions on use, and charges for loss or damage are determined by the library loaning the material.
+Items belonging to other libraries or items not catalogued by the District may have different overdue procedures and costs.